COSIA: ARCTIC Hot Water Production Challenge

 They advance innovations that benefit people, protect the environment, and help diversify the economy.
 Our programs and activities span sectors.
 They build on Alberta’s strengths in traditional industries and create new opportunities in emerging technology areas.

-For Imperial Oil, this project represents a significant step toward their sustainability objectives of achieving net zero operations by 2050.
+For Imperial Oil, one of COSIA's member clients, this project represented a significant step toward their sustainability objectives of achieving net-zero operations by 2050.
+The winning solution reduced emissions and water use intensity, resulting in Imperial installing six large-scale units from the Combustion & Energy Systems Ltd.

 $29.4M Saved